Living with and loving life with the BRCA mutation

 Knowing fully that I can’t control it all.

 Years ago I felt hard done by that I had cancer at the age of 33, with a genetic mutation which massively increases my risks for more cancers.
 Today I feel so lucky to know.
 That science gives us all these facts.
+That people are able to have genetic cancer screening to help them understand their bodies and what could happen in the future, and how they may be able to help themselves.
 That I am strong enough to deal with them and make informed decisions.

 I see things so differently today, that sometimes it feels like the whole world has changed.

 But of course it’s not the world that has changed.
 I have changed.
 Ready to tackle the next chapter.

 If you would like to speak to someone about any concerns you might have about what you have just read you can contact your GP or contact the Eve Appeal, or Breast Cancer Genetics for much more information and support.Tags: brca, BRCA1, breast cancer, ovarian cancer, ovariancancerawareness